 Security Awareness Training Certification (HB 3834)

 House Bill (HB) 3834 (86R) requires DIR in consultation with the Texas Cybersecurity Council to certify at least five cybersecurity training programs for state and local government employees.
-The sections that follow demonstrate the certification requirements for cybersecurity training programs, and the training requirements for state agencies, local governments, and contractors.
+The list of certified programs is posted below.
+In addition, the sections that follow demonstrate the certification requirements for cybersecurity training programs, and the training requirements for state agencies, local governments, and contractors.

 Texas Cybersecurity Training Certification Requirements